vikranth1000/tutorials/notes.startup_admin_guide/docs/tools.EOS.md

-# 1, What the heck is EOS?
+# 1, What the Heck Is EOS?

 * EOS
 - Entrepreneurial Operating System
 - = the way a company organizes all of its human energy to
-  - solve problems
+  - Solve problems
-  - meet
+  - Meet
-  - plan
+  - Plan
-  - prioritize
+  - Prioritize
-  - communicate
+  - Communicate
-  - clarify roles
+  - Clarify roles
-  - lead
+  - Lead
-  - manage
+  - Manage

 - Inconsistency in company operating systems leads to
-  - poor communication
+  - Poor communication
-  - dysfunction
+  - Dysfunction
-  - employees feeling frustrated and confused about the priorities
+  - Employees feeling frustrated and confused about the priorities
-  - the company not realizing its full potential
+  - The company not realizing its full potential

 - If everyone does things in their own way the organization can't work
   - Meet when they want